juribeparada/MMDVM_CM/USRP2DMR/README.md

 # Description

-This is the source code of M172DMR, a software for digital voice conversion from M17 to DMR digital mode, based on Jonathan G4KLX's [MMDVM](https://github.com/g4klx) software.
-Unlike the other cross mode utilities upon which this is based, this utility performs software transcoding between ICodec2(M17) and AMBE+2 2450x1150(DMR).
+This is the source code of USRP2DMR, which converts USRP PCM audio and DMR digital mode, based on Jonathan G4KLX's [MMDVM](https://github.com/g4klx) software.
+Typical uses are connecting DMR talkgroups and XLX reflectors to AllStar nodes and can be used with MMDVM modems in FM mode as stand alone radios.

-This can be used to connect an XLX or DMR Master server to an M17 Reflector

-DMR Server <-> M172DMR <-> M17Reflector

 If you want to connect directly to a XLX reflector (with DMR support), you only need to uncomment ([DMR Network] section):